AdupaNithinSai/ece5831-2024-final-project/README.md

    streamlit run app.py
    ```
 3. **Input an Image:**
-   You can either draw an image using the interactive canvas or upload a custom image.
+   You can draw an image using the interactive canvas.

 Explore visualizations of the CNN layers!